shivannis/xandr-docs-public/xandr-docs/articles/invest/video-ad-pod-report.md

 ---
-Title : Video Ad Pod Report
+title: Microsoft Invest - Video Ad Pod Report
-Description : <b>Note:</b> This report is deprecated in August, 2023.
+description: This report shows metrics for groups of ads delivered sequentially in between segments of non-commercial video programming.
 ---

-# Video Ad Pod Report
+# Microsoft Invest - Video ad pod report

+> [!NOTE]
-<b>Note:</b> This report is deprecated in
+> This report is deprecated in August, 2023.
-August, 2023.

 The Video Ad Pod report shows metrics for groups of ads delivered sequentially in between segments of non-commercial video programming.

+> [!NOTE]
-<b>Note:</b> Video metrics are recorded for
-VAST creatives only.
+> Video metrics are recorded for VAST creatives only.

-Time Frame
+## Time frame

 All dates and times are given in UTC.

-**Time Ranges**
+**Time ranges**

 Time ranges define the time period of the data extracted for the report.
 The following is a complete list of time ranges available for reports.

 However, all time ranges are not available for every report.

 - Custom
 - Current Hour